alechenninger/blog/posts/fakes.md

 ## Summary

-It's not to say mocks don't have their place, but many business applications benefit from a simpler
-world: a world without mocks.
+It's not to say mocks don't have their place, but many applications benefit from a simpler world: a world without mocks.
 In fact, in the simplest world, you'd reuse all the implementations you've already written.

 Focus on the testing the contract of the class under test.
 Don't worry if the tests are somehow redundant.
 If the application is otherwise well architected, that's only a matter of implementation.